srene/ipfs_hicn/README.md

   Bitswap is the data trading module for ipfs.
 It manages requesting and sending blocks to and from other peers in the network.
   Bitswap has two main jobs: to acquire blocks requested by the client from the network and to judiciously send blocks in its possession to other peers who want them
-  We have modified bitswap to not only request from other peers connected but to request blocks directly from an hCIN network when a matching hICN is found after querying the DHT.
+  We have modified bitswap to not only requesting content by connecting directly to other peers but also being able to request it from the network using protocol when a matching hICN address is found after querying the DHT.

   [go-bitswap](https://github.com/srene/go-bitswap)